-What you post online will last even after you, but your social media account is part of a publicly-owned company.
+What you post online will last even after you, but your social media account is part of a publicly owned company.
 Every game or app you install on your phone always wants your personal info and they do incentivize it by giving you some extra features, easier connectivity, and bonus items.
-Every time you use your Twitter, Facebook, LinkedIn or other social media accounts to log in to an app, you’re giving access to your personal information, and then they will sell and use this data as they see it to be fit.
-Have you ever notice there are many apps that don’t tell you that they’re not going to share your data? that’s because they will.
+Every time you use your social media accounts to log in to an app, you’re giving access to your personal information, and then they will sell and use this data as they see it to be fit.
+Have you ever notice there are many apps that don’t tell you that they’re not going to share your data, that’s because they will.

 You may think you’re not worth it, but the reality is everyone is worth watching.
-Whenever you apply for a job there is a high chance that your potential employers will stalk you.
+Whenever you apply for a job, there is a high chance that your potential employers will stalk you.
 When you meet someone new, they may stalk you.
-Some people you may not have even met might be stalking you to find out if you’re worth getting to know.
 Your family, friends, exes, rivals, and others are probably stalking you.
-People may not talk about it publically, but everyone does it sometime.
+People may not admit it publicly, but we all are the culprits.
 Basic password protection guidelines and privacy settings can reduce this risk.

-7. Social Hacking Is A Very Easy Form Of Breach Of CyberSecurity:
+7. Social Hacking is an Easy Form of Breach of CyberSecurity

 These pointers mentioned above are few but with the continuous evolution of technology and even the fringe elements are evolving not only this how the data collected from you is used in the further development of technology like Machine Learning (ML) or Artificial Intelligence (AI) has changed.

 Although it’s almost impossible to get detached from the digital world and be an alien.
 It is important that we take steps advised by cybersecurity experts to be secure as much as possible.
-It’s also important for the companies who collect data to be accountable to protect the data as we do at PromptCloud and many other companies out there.
+It’s also important for the companies who collect data to be accountable to protect and keep data safe online as we do at PromptCloud.